 - a.
 Holding for ransom, reward, or as a hostage.
+An person actor is guilty of kidnapping if he, that actor knowingly and unlawfully: - (1) unlawfully removes44 another the victim - (A) from the place where he is the victim is found; or if he - (B) a substantial distance from the vicinity where they were the victim is found;

+or,

-A person is guilty of kidnapping if he, or she, unlawfully: (1) unlawfully removes another from the place where he is they were found; or if he (2) removes another a substantial distance from the vicinity where they were found; (3) unlawfully confines another with the purpose of holding that person for: (A) ransom; or (B) reward; or (C) as a shield or hostage; (4) removes another from their place of residence or business; or, (5) confines another for a substantial period, with any of the following purposes: (A) to facilitate the commission of any crime or flight thereafter; (B) to inflict bodily injury on or to terrorize the victim or another; (C) to interfere with the performance of any governmental or political function; or, (D) to permanently deprive a parent, guardian, or other lawful custodian of custody of the victim. b.
+- (C) from their the victim's place of residence or business. - (2) confines another the victim with the purpose of holding that person the victim for: - (A) ransom; or - (B) reward; or - (C) as a shield or hostage;. - (3) confines another the victim for a substantial period, with any of the following purposes: - (A) to facilitate the commission of any crime or flight thereafter; - (B) to inflict bodily injury on or to terrorize the victim or another; - (C) to interfere with the performance of any governmental or political function; or, - (D) to permanently deprive a parent, guardian, or other lawful custodian of custody of the victim.

+b.
 Holding for other purposes.
+A person is guilty of kidnapping if he unlawfully removes another from his place of residence or business, or a substantial distance from the vicinity where he is found, or if he unlawfully confines another for a substantial period, with any of the following purposes:

+- (1) To facilitate commission of any crime or flight thereafter; - (2) To inflict bodily injury on or to terrorize the victim or another;

+44 See State v.
+Marchand, 227 N.J.
+Super.
+92 (App.
+Div.
+1988), aff'd, 114 N.J.
+569 (1989) (providing that non-ransom kidnapping requires proof that the victim has been unlawfully removed either from a place of residence, business, a substantial distance, or was unlawfully confined for a substantial period of time, and that the removal was done for an enumerated, unlawful purpose); State v.
+Federico, 103 N.J.
+169 (1986) (finding that the State does not meet the asportation element of kidnapping by proving that the victim was moved incidental to the commission of the underlying crime); State v.
+Hampton, 61 N.J.
+250 (1972) (the decision as to whether asportation of a victim is sufficient rests with the discretion of the prosecutor).

-A person is guilty of kidnapping if he unlawfully removes another from his place of residence or business, or a substantial distance from the vicinity where he is found, or if he unlawfully confines another for a substantial period, with any of the following purposes: (1) To facilitate commission of any crime or flight thereafter; (2) To inflict bodily injury on or to terrorize the victim or another; (3) To interfere with the performance of any governmental or political function; or - (4) To permanently deprive a parent, guardian, or other lawful custodian of custody of the victim. - e. b.
-Grading of kidnapping.
-Except as provided in paragraph (2) of this subsection, kidnapping - (1) Kidnapping is a crime of the first degree where a person knowingly harmed the victim or knowingly released the victim in an unsafe place prior to being apprehended. and upon Upon conviction thereof, a person may, notwithstanding the provisions of paragraph
+- (3) To interfere with the performance of any governmental or political function; or - (4) To permanently deprive a parent, guardian, or other lawful custodian of custody of the victim. - e. b.
+Grading of kidnapping.45 Except as provided in paragraph (2) of this subsection, kidnapping

+Option #1 (contained in original report)

+(1) Kidnapping is a crime of the first degree if the actor knowingly harms the victim or knowingly releases the victim in an unsafe place prior to being apprehension.

+Option #2 (draft language after 06/20 meeting)

+- (1) Kidnapping is a crime of the first degree if the actor knowingly - (A) harms the victim; or, - (B) fails to release the victim in a safe place prior to apprehension.